scottkellum/scottkellum.com/src/content/work/ishmael-interactive.md

 ---
-title: 'Public-Sector Human-Centered Design Reborn'
+title: 'A Human-Centered Design Group Reborn'
 description: 'A group of former federal employees blaze their own path forward.
 The post has changed, but the mission continues.'
 pubDate: 'April 10 2025'
 heroImage: '/img/ishmael.avif'